TomoriNow/Midterm-Project/README.md

 # Midterm-Project

 ________________________
-## List of Modeules to be implemented
+## List of Modules to be implemented

 ### Book Model Attributes List: